 In short: these events certainly speak to a more diverse group.
 They attract individuals outside of the group of high fashion consumers, die-hard fashion fans and industry insiders, who would otherwise be interested.
 Hell, E!
-Online – a site dedicated to “entertainment news, celebrities, celeb news, and celebrity gossip” – has even printed a fashion designer musical chairs articles, including one in July 2013, which outlined changes at Marc by Marc Jacobs, Mulberry, Coach, and Hugo Boss, amongst others.
+Online – a site dedicated to “entertainment news, celebrities, celeb news, and celebrity gossip” – has even printed fashion designer musical chairs articles, including one in July 2013, which outlined changes at Marc by Marc Jacobs, Mulberry, Coach, and Hugo Boss, amongst others.

 The most recent example we have seen came just yesterday when the Daily Front Row started and subsequently shut down the rumor that Saint Laurent’s creative director Hedi Slimane had quietly left the design house due to “creative differences” with executives.
 The internet went wild.
 Within minutes, every major fashion site had an article dedicated to the rumor and Twitter was abuzz.
 The Daily Front Row certainly met its traffic goals for the month yesterday and all eyes – likely more eyes than usual – were on Slimane and Saint Laurent.

 More recently, the fashion industry (whether it be designers or the fashion press) has continued to perfect its ways at courting a wider audience.
-The social media build up to shows, the stunt casting and the social media models with which we are oh-so-very accustomed at the moment, the star-studded front rows, and the over-the-top presentations (think: the Chanel airport) draw widespread attention.
+The social media build up to shows, the stunt casting and the social media models with which we are oh-so-very accustomed at the moment, the star-studded front rows, and the over-the-top presentations (think: the Chanel airport, THE CHANEL ROCKET SHIP) draw widespread attention.
 These things will certainly draw a more expansive audience than the run of the mill presentation.
 In a way, they are more show than trade show for the vast majority of people.

 The question that arises is: How can designers play into such attention as a way to raise brand awareness and bolster sales?
 The answer seems to come in the form of sales of affordable licensed goods – like Prada sunglasses and Chanel fragrances – that the general public can afford after tuning into the drama known as the fashion industry.